Dew Point Sensors vs. Temperature and Humidity Sensors: Key Industrial Differences

 Core Difference in Measurement Capabilities

-Dew point sensors are highly sensitive and designed to detect trace amounts of moisture in gases.
+Dew point transmitters are highly sensitive and designed to detect trace amounts of moisture in gases.

-Even when humidity is below 1% RH, a dew point sensor can still provide accurate readings by calculating the condensation point.
+Even when humidity is below 1% RH,a high-quality industrial dewpoint sensor provides stable readings by calculating the condensation point

 This makes them essential for compressed air systems, pharmaceutical production, and semiconductor manufacturing, where even tiny amounts of moisture can cause contamination or defects.